Skip to main content

 Connect your CRM or notes tool, build a skill that scans recent call summaries, and ask William to extract recurring themes and turn them into content briefs.
 The result: articles and campaigns built around what real buyers actually say, not what the marketing team assumes they care about.

-Try asking William: "Use @HubSpot to pull the last 10 sales call notes for [client], then $SalesToBrief to find the top 3 content angles we should be writing about."
+Example that you can ask William: "Use @HubSpot to pull the last 10 sales call notes, then $Sales-to-content brief to find the top content angles we should be writing about."

 πŸ“£ Repurpose one article into a full social campaign